General Troubleshooting and Receiver Collar Questions

 Worse still, multiple nicks.
 This sometimes happens in multiple places during the same yard or over multiple jobs in the yard.
 For instance, lawn aeration, or burying a communications line can nick the line multiple times, and maybe even cut it clean thru a time or two.

 Clean cuts in yards with just the right amount of moisture in the ground are relatively easy to find.
-But dry ground or put too much moisture gets tricky and takes more time for us to find and resolve.
+But dry ground or putting too much moisture gets tricky and takes more time for us to find and resolve.

 Nicks in the line don’t present immediate problems to the system.
 However, one day, months, or years later they fail in a cascading manner.
 This means that you unplug the fence when the first one fails, then the others may soon fail shortly thereafter.
 We do not know if the one break is the first of many more to come, or the one and only.
 Though, with a Volt/Ohm meter, we can generally tell if there are bad splices that will fail in the future.
 This doesn’t mean we can find the bad splice, only tell that they exist.